 Year 7 students study Science of Learning for one lesson a week.
 The curriculum of this subject is based on current educational research which has been adapted and packaged so that it is accessible to Year 7 learners.
-Essentially Science of Learning focuses on learning how to learn.
+Essentially, Science of Learning focuses on learning how to learn.
 This involves specifically fostering positive learning mindsets and promoting productive learning practices.
-As well as this the subject includes a unit on the development of thinking skills culminating in the introduction of the concept of metacognition.
+As well as this, the subject includes a unit on the development of thinking skills culminating in the introduction of the concept of metacognition.

 - Academic fitness

 - A growth mindset

 - How the brain learns neuroplasticity

 - Academic resilience

 - The Learning Cycle

 - Productive practices

-- o Goal Setting
+- Goal Setting

-- o Reflection
+- ➢ Reflection

-- o Feedback
+- Feedback

-- o Challenge
+- > Challenge

 - Thinking Skills